Identify causes of energy waste on target systems by opening your energy analysis results with Intel VTune Amplifier.

 Identify Cores with Highest Time Spent in C0 States

-Switch to the CPU C\P States tab to identify cores with the highest time spent in the active C0 state.
+Switch to the C-State Residency/Wakeups window and the Core C-State tab to identify cores with the highest time spent in the active C0 state.
 Spending more time in deeper sleep states (C1-Cn) provides greater power savings.

 By default, VTune Amplifier displays data grouped by core and sorted by CPU time spent in the deepest C-state in the ascending order.
-For the example below, most of CPU time was spent in the C0 active state.
+For the example below, over 30% of the time was spent in the CC0 active state for both cores.